AlchemyBardbot/app/README.md

 # Mission Statement
-Bardbot allows game masters to create an immersive environment within discord utilizing music and sound effects with only a few keystrokes.
+Bardbot allows game masters to create an immersive environment within discord utilizing music with only a few keystrokes.

 # Group Agreement